CenterForDigitalHumanities/TPEN3/_posts/2025-12-10-understanding-tpen-data.md

 - IIIF Manifests point to these images
 - t-pen.org loads images directly from the source
 - Your browser retrieves images as needed
-- Line annotations reference the image URLs
+- Line annotations reference the image URLs via the Canvas target

 **Advantages:**